Bayesian aggregation of average data: An application in drug development: Bayesian aggregation of average data

-The algorithm proceeds as follows: \begin{enumerate} \item Perform Bayesian inference using the original data $y$ and obtain $S$ posterior simulation draws, $(\alpha_s,\phi_s), s=1,\dots,S$, from $p(\alpha,\phi|y)$.
-We will discard the $\alpha$'s and just use the simulated $\phi$'s. \item For each $\phi_s$: \begin{enumerate} \item Sample one draw of $\delta$ from its prior, $p(\delta)$, and call it $\delta_s$.
-This, along with $\phi_s$, can be thought of as a random draw from the joint posterior distribution, $p(\phi,\delta|y)$. \item Compute $\phi^{{\prime}\,s} = \phi_s + \delta_s$ \item Simulate parameters $\tilde{\alpha}_j$ and then data $\tilde{y}_{jt}, j=1,\dots, \tilde{J}, t=1,\dots,T^{\prime}$, for some number of hypothetical new individuals (for example, $\tilde{J}=100$), drawn from the distribution $p(y|\phi^{{\prime}\,s})$, corresponding to the conditions under which the external data were collected (hence the use of the same number of time points $T^{\prime}$).
-The $\tilde{J}$ individuals do {\em not} correspond to the $J^{\prime}$ individuals in the external dataset; rather, we simulate them only as a device for approximating the likelihood of average data, $\bar{y}$, under these conditions. \item Compute the mean vector and the $T^{\prime} \times T^{\prime}$ covariance matrix of the simulated data $\tilde{y}$.
-Call these $\tilde{M}_s$ and $\tilde{\Sigma}_s$. \item Divide the covariance matrix $\tilde{\Sigma}_s$ by $J^{\prime}$ to get the simulation-estimated covariance matrix for $\bar{y}^{\prime}$, which is an average over $J^{\prime}$ individuals whose data are modeled as independent conditional on the parameter vector $\phi^{\prime}$. \item Approximate the probability density of the observed mean vector of the $J^{\prime}$ external data points using the multivariate normal distribution with mean $\tilde{M}_s$ and covariance matrix $\frac{1}{J^{\prime}}\tilde{\Sigma}_s$, and use this density as an {\em importance ratio}, $r_s = \mbox{N}(\bar{y}^{\prime}|\tilde{M}_s,\frac{1}{J^{\prime}}\tilde{\Sigma}_s)$, representing the information from the external data. \end{enumerate} \item Compute the {\em Pareto-smoothed importance weights} $w_s$, which are constructed from the raw ratios $r_s$ (for example using the function {\tt psislw()} in the R package {\tt loo}) to stabilize inferences when importance weights are highly variable \citep{vehtari_very_2015}.
-In the three examples of the present paper, the algorithm performed better using Pareto smoothing than when using raw ratios or simple truncation. \item Compute posterior expectations of the parameter vectors $\phi$ and $\delta$ using the $S$ importance-weighted simulations.
-If approximate draws from the posterior distribution are desired, subsample using importance resampling. \end{enumerate}
+The existing model on $y$ is augmented by including a suitably chosen prior on the parameter vector $\delta$ and the $\log$-likelihood contribution implied by the external average data $\bar{y}^{\prime}$.
+As such, the marginalization integral must be evaluated in each iteration $s$ of the MCMC run.
+Evaluating the Laplace approximation requires the mode and the Hessian at the mode of the integrand.
+Both are unavailable in commonly used MCMC software, including Stan.
+To overcome these computational issues, we instead use simulated plug-in estimates.
+In each iteration $s$ of the MCMC run we calculate the Laplace approximation of the marginalization integral as follows: \begin{enumerate} \item Compute $\phi^{{\prime}}_s = \phi_s + \delta_s$. \item Simulate parameters $\tilde{\alpha}_j$ and then data $\tilde{y}_{jk}, j=1,\dots, \tilde{J}, k=1,\dots,T^{\prime}$, for some number $\tilde{J}$ of hypothetical new individuals, drawn from the distribution $p(y^{{\prime}}|\phi^{{\prime}}_s)$, corresponding to the conditions under which the external data were collected (hence the use of the same number of time points $T^{\prime}$).
+The $\tilde{J}$ individuals do {\em not} correspond to the $J^{\prime}$ individuals in the external dataset; rather, we simulate them only for the purpose of approximating the likelihood of the external average data, $\bar{y}^{\prime}$, under these conditions.
+The choice of $\tilde{J}$ must be sufficiently large, as is discussed below. \item Compute the mean vector and the $T^{\prime} \times T^{\prime}$ covariance matrix of the simulated data $\tilde{y}$.
+Call these $\tilde{M}_s$ and $\tilde{\Sigma}_s$. \item Divide the covariance matrix $\tilde{\Sigma}_s$ by $J^{\prime}$ to get the simulation-estimated covariance matrix for $\bar{y}^{\prime}$, which is an average over $J^{\prime}$ individuals whose data are modeled as independent conditional on the parameter vector $\phi^{\prime}$. \item Approximate the marginalization integral over the individuals in the external $y^\prime$ data set with the probability density of the observed mean vector of the $T^{\prime}$ external data points using the multivariate normal distribution with mean $\tilde{M}_s$ and covariance matrix $\frac{1}{J^{\prime}}\tilde{\Sigma}_s$, which are the plug-in estimates for the mode and the Hessian at the mode of the Laplace approximation.
+The density $\mbox{N}(\bar{y}^{\prime}|\tilde{M}_s,\frac{1}{J^{\prime}}\tilde{\Sigma}_s)$ then represents the information from the external mean data. \end{enumerate}